vectrocomputers/Hermes-Agent-Action-Plan/README.md

-# OpenClaw Action Plan
+# Hermes Agent Action Plan

-Practical guidance for operating moltbot effectively without sacrificing security or privacy. by Vectro - https://x.com/vectro | https://vectro.chat
+Practical guidance for operating Hermes Agent effectively without sacrificing security or privacy.

+by Vectro - https://x.com/vectro | https://vectro.chat

-Designed for Ubuntu 22.04
+Designed for Hermes Agent on Ubuntu 24 (Repo: https://github.com/NousResearch/hermes-agent/)

 Just insert this into your context with the bot via paste or as a document.

-# 🦞 OpenClaw Configuration Philosophy
+# ⚕ Hermes Agent Configuration Philosophy

 *A privacy-first, acceleration-focused approach to AI assistant setup*